opplieam/Oppomus/README.md

 - Go to `config.py` and add your bot
   - You can balance the process, delay time by yourself in advanced configuration
 - Start the program by `python run.py`
+- The program will automatic terminated in 30 seconds if there is no job in Output process
 - You can see the logs in `logs/` directory.

 To do